keploy/community-blog/clieivyv20hd4yanv9iushxy6.md

 ![x](https://cdn-images-1.medium.com/max/1200/1*WPU5FVYrv5THFWPsNDNsmQ.jpeg align="left")

 ***Congratulations***, we just connected two completely different services to send us a notification every time our repo is starred by somebody.
 I would like to acknowledge that apart from the various websites, PDFs and YouTube videos, [FreeCodeCamp](https://www.youtube.com/watch?v=41NOoEz3Tzc) helped immensely in increasing my understanding.

-In case of any doubts/clarifications, please feel free to comment below or reach out to me on my [LinkedIn](https://www.linkedin.com/in/sejal-jain17/).
+## Enhancing Webhook Security with Secret Tokens

+When setting up webhooks, it's crucial to consider security.
+One effective way to secure your webhooks is by using secret tokens.
+A secret token is a string that you generate and include in the webhook configuration.
+This token is sent along with each POST request in the `X-Hub-Signature` header, which GitHub calculates using the HMAC hex digest of the payload.

+Here's how you can secure your webhook with a secret token:

+1. **Generate a Secret Token**: When creating a webhook, GitHub allows you to specify a secret.
+This secret will be used to generate the HMAC hash of the payload.

+2. **Validate the Signature**: In your webhook handler, you should validate the `X-Hub-Signature` header.
+Compare the HMAC hash of the payload (using your secret) with the signature provided in the header.
+If they match, the request is authentic.
+This ensures that the payload has not been tampered with and that it indeed comes from GitHub.

+3. **Implementing in Your Code**: Make sure to implement this check in your webhook handler to prevent unauthorized or malicious requests from being processed.

+## Troubleshooting Common Webhook Issues

+While setting up and using webhooks, you might encounter a few common issues.
+Here’s how to troubleshoot them:

+1. **Failed Deliveries**:

+    * **Check the Payload URL**: Ensure the URL is correct and accessible.
+If your server is down or the URL is incorrect, the delivery will fail.

+    * **Inspect the Response**: GitHub provides details about webhook deliveries.
+If a delivery fails, check the **Recent Deliveries** section to see the HTTP response code and error message.

+    * **Network Issues**: Ensure there are no firewall or network issues preventing the webhook from reaching your server.

+2. **Incorrect Configurations**:

+    * **Event Selection**: Double-check that you've selected the correct events to trigger your webhook.
+For example, if you want notifications for stars, ensure only the **Stars** event is checked.

+    * **Content Type**: Make sure the content type (e.g., JSON) matches what your server expects.
+Mismatched content types can lead to parsing errors.

+3. **Signature Verification Failures**:

+    * **Secret Token Mismatch**: If you're using a secret token, ensure the token in your webhook configuration matches what your server uses to verify the signature.

+    * **Incorrect Signature Header**: Verify that your code correctly extracts and processes the `X-Hub-Signature` header.

 ## Conclusion